TrishaBhavini/Flappy-Bird-Game/README.md

 ## 📋 Features

-- Classic **Flappy Bird** mechanics — tap/flap to keep the bird in the air.
+- Classic **Flappy Bird** mechanics — Press the Space bar to keep the bird in the air.
 - Endless gameplay with randomly generated pipes.
 - Score counter to track progress.
 - Basic collision detection.